 If Michigan players complained about spending long hours on football, they were only voicing what many other student-athletes have told the NCAA.

-While the Wolverines’ football program confronts allegations it broke NCAA rules, including the 20-hours-per-week limit on practices, the governing body’s own survey data show top-level college football players report spending well over twice that much time per week on athletic activities.
+While the Wolverines’ football program confronts allegations it broke NCAA rules, including the 20-hours-per-week limit on practices, the governing body’s own survey data show top-level

 The 2006 survey of 21,000 student-athletes, the NCAA’s first attempt to measure time commitments, attracted little national notice.
 But it alarmed many educators and administrators when discussed at last year’s NCAA convention.